 Why Do Blondes Go Brassy?

 According to statistics, only two percent of people in the world are natural blondes.
 You would never know it from looking around, though, right?
 That is because one in three women dyes her hair to a light enough shade that it is considered blonde.
-Of course, we include blonde highlights and streaks in our statistics.

 When it comes to brass, blonde is blonde.
 It does not matter if it is natural or comes in a bottle.
 Why does blonde hair get brassy?
 It is in the pores.
 Yes, natural blonde hair is extra porous, and chemically dyed blonde hair is even more porous as it has had all the pigment bleached out and is just begging for a new color to be put in.